maneelusf/foodformer/README.md

 pre-commit install
 ```

+## Demo
+You can access the demo of the application at [here](https://huggingface.co/spaces/maneel/foodformer)

 ## Testing the API

 You can use API platforms like Postman or Insomnia, the command-line tool `curl`.